Replacing HVAC system: Smart features guide

 When you integrate Loxone with your HVAC system, you get much more than app control – a selling point for most “smart” thermostats.
 Instead, you add a “brain” to your system that knows how to suit itself when you are at home or away, and keep you comfortable without needing to make manual adjustments.

 Here we list a couple of drawbacks that might affect many homeowners:

 Unbalanced heating and cooling throughout the house

 Thermostats tend to use the temperature in the hallway as a reference to control heating and cooling in all bedrooms.
 In some cases, this means having a temperature difference of 5°F between the hottest and the coldest room in the house.

 Manually switching between cooling and heating

-Now that the fall is coming, it’s very common to have both cold and hot days.
+Now that fall is coming, it’s very common to have both cold and hot days.
 This means having to switch the cooling and heating system back and forth in order to get the desired temperature.